What is Egg Freezing?

 There are 4 key areas we need to consider when we take legal consent to the storage of your eggs, these are:

-2. How long you wish to consent for your eggs to be stored.
-The statutory storage period for which eggs can be frozen is up to 10 years.
+- How long you wish to consent for your eggs to be stored.
+The current statutory storage period for which eggs can be frozen is a maximum of 55 years; however, please note that you’d need to renew your consent to storage every 10 years.
 You can of course decide to freeze them for a shorter period.
 You can also at any time prior to the eggs being used decide that you no longer want them to be kept in storage – for more information on the implications of this, please see our patient information on ‘Consent to treatment’ in particular the section on ‘Withdrawing, varying and restricting consent’.

 It is important that you answer these questions as clearly as you can leaving nothing open to interpretation as your wishes on these issues are required by law before we freeze your eggs.